 1. The Club at Las Vegas Airport, D Gates

 The Club at LAS has two locations at Las Vegas McCarran International Airport.
 The best Club at Las Vegas Airport is located in Terminal 1, Concourse D. This is also the best Priority Pass lounge at Las Vegas Airport.
 Airlines in this concourse include Delta, American, United, Hawaiian, Air Canada, Frontier, and Sun Country making it easily accessible if flying on any of those.
 This lounge is part of The Club network of lounges and is available to Diners Club cardholders, Priority Pass members, and passengers on Hawaiian Airlines.
-This lounge also offers day passes for $35.
+This lounge also offers day passes for $35 USD.

 The food used to be very poor in this lounge.
 There were snacks, but more the kind of snack that is offered with a drink and would not be classed as any type of meal.
 Snacks included packaged cookies (including Oreos), pretzels in jars, apples, bananas, oranges, crisps, popcorn, packaged crackers, hummus, and trail mix.